-Before each class, check the syllabus to see what the assigned texts are.
-Read the items marked "read" and bring the text to each class, either in hard copy, or on your laptop.
-If you are using an electronic device to access our class texts, make sure you are using a PDF reader that can highlight and annotate-all our class texts are OCR scanned so you can easily highlight, underline, and take notes on these documents.
+Before each class, check the syllabus to see the assigned texts.
+Read the items marked "read" and bring the text to each class, either in hard copy or on your laptop.
+If you use an electronic device to access our class texts, make sure you use a PDF reader that can highlight and annotate-all our class texts are OCR scanned, so you can easily highlight, underline, and take notes on these documents.